-As I discussed last week, endometriosis is a very common condition – affecting anywhere from 6-10% of all women of reproductive age and up to 45% of infertile women.
-It is well known that endometriosis can cause infertility, although it has not been identified as a cause of recurrent pregnancy loss.
-Despite this, it is commonly overlooked during the infertility evaluation.
+As I discussed last week, endometriosis is a very common condition.
+It affects anywhere from 6-10% of all women of reproductive age, and up to 45% of infertile women.
+The condition can cause infertility, so diagnosing endometriosis is very important.

 The only truly accurate diagnostic test is laparoscopy.
 This involves the passage of a surgical telescope through a woman’s belly button so that the pelvic organs can be actually seen.
 I will discuss this technique more in the next blog, so please check back to learn more about endometriosis and how it can affect your fertility.